dandavies23/smoothie-moves/README.md

 -   No need to navigate away from main play loop.

 -   Written in an easy to understand rules presented in a clear friendly tone.

+- Hints that using you brain is more effective than speed.